Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch 3 review: Value and the competition

-That’s a lot of money for a smartwatch, no matter how good it is.
-It’s over $100 more than the Galaxy Watch Active 2 sold for at launch, and $70 more than the original Galaxy Watch.
+Even in 2022, that’s a lot of money for a smartwatch, no matter how good it is.
+That starting price is over $100 more than the Galaxy Watch Active 2 sold for at launch, and $70 more than the original Galaxy Watch.
 But is it $70-$100 better?
 I don’t think so.
 Samsung improved the hardware over the original watch, so that’s a bonus, though I don’t think the software has improved enough for the company to charge this much.
-It’s like Samsung saw how much Apple was charging for its Series 5 watch and thought it’d do the same.

-Speaking of the Apple Watch Series 5, it’s the Galaxy Watch 3’s biggest competitor.
+Apple’s latest smartwatch, the Apple Watch Series 7, is the Galaxy Watch 3’s biggest competitor.
 Each device offers a similar feature set and comes in various sizes and connectivity options.
 The Galaxy Watch 3 is compatible with Android and iPhones, but you’ll get the best experience if you’re using a Samsung phone.
 The Apple Watch is only compatible with iOS.
+Considering the Galaxy Watch 3’s age, the Apple Watch Series 6 is also worth a mention here.

 Samsung Galaxy Watch 3 review: The verdict